kind2-mc/kind2/doc/usr/content/2_input/1_lustre.md

 ::init
 ```

-A mode reference is simply a macro for the requires of the mode in question.
+A mode reference is syntactic sugar for the `requires` of the mode in question.
 So if mode `m` is
 ```
 mode m (